top of page

 Immense whirlwinds frequently erupted and a comet has been seen with a great train of light in the east about three cubits long to the human eye, and the pagans laid waste the Walcheren and abducted many captive women as well as an immense amount of various goods.

-It was June 17, 837 when a Viking army lead by the two warlords Rorik and Harald Junior attacked Walcheren, by then a military stronghold of the Franks.
 The Battle of Walcheren.
+It was on June 17, 837, when a Viking army lead by the two warlords Rorik and Harald Junior attacked Walcheren, by then a military stronghold of the Franks.

-In 736 (or so) the heathen Frisians and their chief or king Bubo or Poppo were defeated deep in their own heartland at the river Boarn (read our post The Boarn Supremacy).
+In 736 (or so) the heathen Frisians and their Duke or King Bubo or Poppo were defeated deep in their own heartland at the River Boarn (read our blog post The Boarn Supremacy).
 That hurt.
-Irritated and slightly naive, the Frisians murdered the highly influential archbishop Boniface in 754 near the present-day town of Dokkum.
-In 772 Charlemagne destroyed the sacred tree Irminsul of the neighboring Saxons.
+Irritated and slightly naive, the Frisians murdered the highly influential Archbishop Boniface in 754 near the present-day town of Dokkum.
+In 772, Charlemagne destroyed the sacred oak tree Irminsul of the neighbouring Saxons.
 After a decade of fighting, Charlemagne beheaded 4,500 Saxons at Verden in the year 782.
 Despite, or because of, these atrocities the Frisians stubbornly joined the large scale uprising of their cousins the Saxons, under command of the famous nobleman Widukind in the years 784 and 785.
 At the end the Franks were victorious against both the Saxons and the Frisians.

-The defense of Walcheren in the year 837 was the responsibility of count Ekkehard, also written as Eggihard, and - interestingly - the Danish commander Halfdan Hemming.
-Both were killed, and Walcheren was lost for the Franks.
+The defence of Walcheren in the year 837 was the responsibility of Count Ekkehard, also written as Eggihard, and - interestingly - the Danish commander Halfdan Hemming.
+Both were killed, and the island of Walcheren was lost for the Franks.
 The Vikings would remain the de facto rulers of Walcheren for nearly the rest of the ninth century.
-It put a precedent in the Viking’s strategy that they would apply soon too at the mouths of the rivers Thames, Loire and Seine.
+It put a precedent in the Viking’s strategy that they would apply soon at the mouths of the rivers Thames, Loire and Seine too.

-If interested in how the military defense in case of seaborne threats was organized, the so-called heercogge, check the intermezzo ‘Conscription in the Early Middle Ages’ in our post The Frontier Known as Watery Mess: the coast of Flanders.
+If interested in how the military defence in case of seaborne threats was organized, the so-called heercogge, check the intermezzo ‘Conscription in the Early Middle Ages’ in our blog post The Frontier Known as Watery Mess: the coast of Flanders.

 One year after a devastating flood of 838, and two years after the defeat on Walcheren, the island was transferred to the kingdom of West Francia of Charles the Bald.
-King Lothar of Middle Francia did not agree and strove to possess all of Frisia, also the areas south of the river Rhine.
-Therefore, king Lothar illegally gave Walcheren in fief to Viking warlord Harald the Younger.
+King Lothar of Middle Francia didn't agree with these arrangements, and strove to possess all of Frisia, including the areas south of the River Rhine.
+Therefore, King Lothar illegally gave the island of Walcheren as benefice to the Danish warlord Harald the Younger.
 This was against the sore leg of chronicler Prudentius who was, of course, loyal to his boss.
 The Annals of Saint Bertin of 841 state the following:

 It was a so-called 'magnificent gift' since from Walcheren an immense trade could be protected, controlled and exploited (Roesdahl 2016).
-Two years earlier, in 839, king Lothar already had given emporium Dorestat to Harald and his brother Rorik.
+Two years earlier, in 839, King Lothar already had given emporium Dorestat to Harald and his brother Rorik.
 When (De Maesschalck 2012).
-All this was part of the strategy of Lothar, who personally was aquainted with Harald, to obstruct his own father king Louis the Pious (De Maesschalck 2012).
-Three years after the death of Louis the Pious with the treaty of Verdun in 843, the Frankish empire was divided into three.
-Lothar got the kingdom Middle Francia, later also called Lotharingia.
-Frisia was split into two with the treaty of Verdun.
-Frisia north of the river Meuse belonged to the Middle Francia and south of the river to West Francia.
-Probably, the borders were drawn based on the old Roman districts still.
+All this was part of the strategy of Lothar, who personally was acquainted with Harald, to obstruct his own father King Louis the Pious (De Maesschalck 2012).
+Three years after the death of Louis the Pious with the Treaty of Verdun in 843, the Frankish Empire was divided into three.
+Lothar got the kingdom of Middle Francia, later also called Lotharingia.
+Frisia was split into two with the Treaty of Verdun.
+Frisia north of the River Meuse belonged to the kingdom of Middle Francia and south of the river to the kingdom of West Francia.
+Probably, the borders cutting Frisia in two in the province of Zeeland were drawn based on the former Roman districts still.

-With the treaty of Verdun of 843, king Charles the Bald of West Francia gave the benefice Walcheren to Viking warlord Godfrid Haraldsson, who might later have been succeeded by warlord Rodulf Haraldsson.
-The region of modern province Zeeland had became a border area where different kingdoms, interests and powers came together.
-As a result, Walcheren became a zone, a robber nest, from where the Vikings could more or less freely do their thing.
-Attacking emporium Quentovic for example.
+With the Treaty of Verdun, King Charles the Bald of West Francia gave the benefice Walcheren to the Danish warlord Godfrid Haraldsson, who might later have been succeeded by warlord Rodulf Haraldsson.
+The region of the modern province of Zeeland had became a border area where different kingdoms, interests and powers came together.
+As a result, the island of Walcheren became a zone, a robber nest, from where the Vikings could more or less freely do their thing.
+Attacking emporium Quentovic, for example.
 Moreover, organizing an invasion army and fleet to conquer most of the Anglo-Saxon kingdoms of Britannia, as we will see further below.
-Walcheren, the medieval version of pirate lairs Port Royal on Jamaica, and Macao on a peninsula in the river Pearl in China.
+The island of Walcheren, the medieval version of pirate lairs like Port Royal on Jamaica and Macao on a peninsula in the River Pearl in China.

 From the moment Lothar was king of Middle Francia in 843, he no longer honoured the agreements made earlier with the brothers Harald the Younger and Rorik.
 This led to a series of attacks of warlord Rorik on the territory of Frisia belonging to Middle Francia (De Maesschalck 2012).
 His brother Harald the Younger had died in the meantime.
-At the end, in 850, king Lothar had no alternative than to accept Rorik as vassal back again.
-"If you can’t beat them, join them," king Lothar might also have thought.
+At the end, in 850, King Lothar had no alternative than to accept Rorik as vassal back again.
+"If you can’t beat them, join them," King Lothar might also have thought.
 Lothar went even further.
-He gave West Frisia, more or less present-day provinces Noord Holland and Zuid Holland, and emporium Dorestat to Rorik.
-East Frisia, present-day region Ostfriesland, was given in fief to the Danish warlord Harald Klak, who, by the way, was also known as 'the Bile of Christianity'.
-This keep-your-enemy-close strategy turned out to be quite successful for a while.
+He gave West Frisia, more or less the present-day provinces of Noord Holland and Zuid Holland, and emporium Dorestat to Rorik.
+East Frisia, the present-day region of Ostfriesland, was given in fief to the Danish warlord Harald Klak, who, by the way, was also known as 'the Bile of Christianity'.
+This keep-your-enemy-close strategy of the Franks turned out to be quite successful for a while.

 So, Viking warlords wielded axe and power over the estuaries of the rivers Scheldt, Meuse, Rhine and Weser.
 Under authorization of the Frankish kingdoms of West Francia and Middle Francia.
 Well done.
 Can't say otherwise.

 After most parts of West Frisia had been given in fief to Danish warlords, almost no killings and looting in Middle Francia took place anymore.
 Instead, the Vikings shifted and intensified their activities to West Francia, notably Flanders, and to the British Isles.
 Poor Flanders, it would stay a battleground for foreign powers for much of its history.
-Only with the rule of margrave Baldwin II of Flanders (ca. 865-918), nicknamed Boudewijn de Veroveraar 'Baldwin the conqueror' and, after his grandfather king Charles the Bald, Baldwin the Bald, the Vikings were pushed out of Flanders.
-Inspired by the Anglo-Saxon boroughs (compare burg or burcht in Dutch language), Baldwin built a series of castella 'ring fortresses' along the coast North Sea coast at the end of the ninth century, like Oostburg, Bruges, Veurne, Sint-Winoksbergen and Broekburg in Flanders, and in province Zeeland at Souburg, Middelburg and Burgh.
+Only with the rule of margrave Baldwin II of Flanders (ca. 865-918), nicknamed Boudewijn de Veroveraar 'Baldwin the conqueror' and, after his grandfather King Charles the Bald, Baldwin the Bald, the Vikings were pushed out of Flanders.
+Inspired by the Anglo-Saxon boroughs (compare burg or burcht in the Dutch language), Baldwin built a series of castella 'ring fortresses' along the coast North Sea coast at the end of the ninth century, like Oostburg, Bruges, Veurne, Sint-Winoksbergen and Broekburg in Flanders, and in the province of Zeeland at Souburg, Middelburg and Burgh.
 De already existing forts originating from Roman times, Aardenburg and Oudenburg were reinforced (De Maesschalck 2012).
+These coastal fortifications were not waterproof.
+According to an Icelandic poem, Olaf Tryggvason, who ruled as king over Norway at the end of the tenth century, turned the people of Walcheren into corpses (Kuipers, Jensma & Vries 2011).

-The area of present-day provinces of Friesland and Groningen of Frisia, belonging to the kingdom of Middle Francia, remained free from Danish rulers.
+The area of the present-day provinces of Friesland and Groningen of Frisia, belonging to the kingdom of Middle Francia, remained free from Danish rulers.
 A couple of times Vikings did attempt to attack this area, though.
 It was often a complete catastrophe for the Norsemen.
 Siegfrid, a former commander of the Great Heathen Army even and responsible for the siege of the city of Paris, was killed while trying.
 The two warlords Björn Ironside and Rodulf Haraldsson, after having raided the British Isles and West Francia, made the same mistake and found Walhalla in the dark-blue, smelling mud of the salt marshes.
-Rodulf's attack near Dokkum was in the year 873.
-No less than five- or eight-hundred men, numbers differ, of Rodulf's war band were killed by the Frisians in the county Albdagi, district Oostergo in province Friesland.
+Rodulf's attack near the town of Dokkum was in the year 873.
+No less than five- or eight-hundred men, numbers differ, of Rodulf's war band were killed by the Frisians in the county Albdagi, pagus 'territory' Oostergo in the province of Friesland.
 The survivors of the Danish army had to pledge never ever to return to Frisia.
 They did not.
-Three strikes out, was the clear message from Mid Frisia.
-Check our post Frisia, a Viking graveyard for more details on these historical but lesser known defeats of Vikings.
+Three strikes out, was the clear message from the inhabitants of Mid Frisia.
+Check our blog post Frisia, a Viking graveyard for more details on these historical but lesser known defeats of Vikings.

 The Great Heathen Army

 Back to the particular invasion of 865.
 The Viking armies would unite into the much dreaded Mycel Heathen Here 'Great Heathen Army', and this army would ransack the Anglo-Saxon world for a stunning fourteen years.
 In the year 878, the Great Heathen Army was defeated by King Alfred of Wessex.
-A year later, in 879, the Viking chapter of the Scaldingi returned to its former base on Walcheren.
-From here it started raiding the region of Flanders during the years between 879 and 892.
+A year later, in 879, the Viking chapter of the Scaldingi returned to its former base on the island of Walcheren.
+From here the Vikings started raiding the region of Flanders during the years between 879 and 892.
 In 892, they returned to England again.
-This was the end of Viking presence in province Zeeland (Henderikx 2021).
+This was the end of Viking presence in the province of Zeeland, at last (Henderikx 2021).

 It's generally accepted that not only Norsemen went raiding, but men of other tribes joined Viking gangs as well.
 Notably the Frisians.
-For example, in the year 855 an army of Dani et Frisones ‘Danes and Frisians’ landed on the island of Sheppey eastern England.
-This according to the authoritative Annales Lindisfarneses 'Annals of Lindisfarne'.
-But also Old-Frisian codices and law books from, for example, the districts Rüstringen in Germany and Fivelgo in the Netherlands dating from the around the thirteenth century, still made reference to the Frisians participating in overseas raiding campaigns of their northern neighbours, whether these men were forced to participate, or joined as adventurer.
-Read more about these fighters in our post Foreign fighters returning from Viking war bands.
+For example, in the year 855 an army of Dani et Frisones 'Danes and Frisians' landed on the island of Sheppey in the southeast of England.
+This according to the authoritative Annales Lindisfarneses 'annals of Lindisfarne'.
+But also Old-Frisian codices and law books from, for example, the districts of Rüstringen in Germany and of Fivelgo in the Netherlands.
+These texts date from the around the thirteenth century, and still made reference to Frisians participating in overseas raiding campaigns of their northern neighbours, whether these Frisian men were forced to participate, or joined as adventurer.
+Read more about these fighters in our blog post Foreign fighters returning from Viking war bands.

-The initial three commanders of this big heathen army were Ivar the Boneless, Halfdan and Ubba the Frisian or Ubbi fríski.
-Ubba was also recorded as Ubba dux Fresciorum and as Ubbo Fresicus of Saxo.
-Whatever his name was, and whether or not he was one of the sons of Viking Ragnarr Loðbrók, Ubba gathered his Scaldingi chapter in West Frisia and crossed with his giant fleet to England from 'stepping stone' Walcheren.
+The initial three commanders of the great heathen army were Ivar the Boneless, Halfdan and Ubba the Frisian or Ubbi fríski.
+Ubba was also recorded by contemporaries as Ubba dux Fresciorum and Ubbo Fresicus of Saxo.
+Whatever his name was, and whether or not he was one of the sons of legendary Viking Ragnarr Loðbrók, Ubba gathered his Scaldingi chapter in West Frisia and crossed with his giant fleet to England from 'stepping stone' Walcheren.
 Scaldingi, or Scaldi, was the name for the Scheldt Vikings.
 Indeed, the river had been named Vikings after itself.
 Nice achievement for a river.

 Ubba the Frisian fought during his career on either side of the English Channel and eventually died in battle in 878 near Countisbury in Devon.
 According to the twelfth-century chronicler Gaimar, Ubba is buried in Devon in a mound called Ubbalawe, meaning Ubba’s barrow.
 Local legend also has it Ubba is buried in the Wind Hill near Lynmouth in Devon.
 Or, was he one of the 300 Vikings buried at the mass grave in Derbyshire?
 Maybe the body of a leader with a boar’s tusk between his legs?